List of Bose headphones: QuietComfort 45

 In 2021, Bose released the Bose QuietComfort 45 headphones.
-In addition to adding USB-C support to the QuietComfort model, Bose also added a fourth external microphone to improve call quality and Bluetooth 5.1 to improve wireless range.
-The rechargeable battery is not replaceable.
+This model introduced USB-C support for more convenient and faster charging.
+Bose also added a fourth external microphone to enhance call quality and integrated Bluetooth 5.1 to improve wireless range and connection stability.
+The QuietComfort 45 maintains the excellent noise-cancellation capabilities the series is known for and offers a comfortable, ergonomic design for extended use.
+However, the rechargeable battery is not user-replaceable and lasts for 22 hours.